framp/github-authenticator/README.md

   Feel free to host it somewhere else, it should be pretty trivial.

 ##Why:
-I just wanted to build a static app using github authentication
+I just wanted to build a static app using GitHub authentication.

 ##License
 MIT